Annual Winter Retreat

 How do I sign up?

-Complete the 2023 One Month Winter Retreat registration form.
+Complete the 2024 One Month Winter Retreat registration form when it’s available.
 Even if you still have doubts, this is the first step.

 Half of the retreat donation is due upon acceptance of your application.
 The remaining donation is due two weeks before the start date.
 Your participation in gathering the dana to support the retreat shows that you are serious about doing retreat.